-A Real Stereotype – Hello Sailor
+A Real Stereotype – Hello Sailors

 The Magic Moment – I doubt there are many magic moments that are squeezed out of this place on any given night.

-Tourist checking out the local wares.
+Tourists checking out the local wares.

-Hamburg Harley Days – Mass quantities of two-wheeled vehicles commandeered by middle-aged wannabe rebels making copious quantities of noise throughout the city of Hamburg.
+HAMBURG HARLEY DAYS – Mass quantities of two-wheeled vehicles commandeered by middle-aged wannabe rebels making copious quantities of noise throughout the city of Hamburg.

 Nazi Style Helmet in questionable taste with others streaking past in the background making excessive sounds.
-Actually, I laughed out loud for about five minutes at the absurdity of it all.
+Actually, I laughed out loud for about three minutes at the absurdity of it all.
 Then it was just annoying.
 These grown men are riding these 25k death traps, dressing like ex-cons, looking for attention, and risking ending up like Gary Busey.
 It’s just sad.